-To demonstrate the problems of strong coupling, let's move on to interesting topics.
-Let's continue our "variation analysis": what if partners wish to offer their own unique coffee recipes to end users in addition to the standard beverages?
-The challenge is that the partner API, as described in the previous chapter, does not expose the very existence of the partner network to the end user, thus presenting a simple case.
-However, once we start providing methods to modify the core functionality, not just API extensions, we will soon face next-level problems.
+To demonstrate the strong coupling problematics let us move to really interesting things.
+Let's continue our "variation analysis": what if the partners wish to offer not only the standard beverages but their own unique coffee recipes to end-users?
+The catch is that the partner API as we described it in the previous chapter does not expose the very existence of the partner network to the end user, and thus describes a simple case.
+Once we start providing methods to alter the core functionality, not just API extensions, we will soon face next-level problems.

-So, let's add one more endpoint for registering the partner's own recipe:
+So, let us add one more endpoint for registering the partner's own recipe:

 '''

 // Adds new recipe

 POST /v1/recipes

 {

 "id",

 "product_properties": {

 "name",

 "description",

 "default_volume"

 // Other properties to describe

-// the beverage to an end user
+// the beverage to end-user

 ...

 }

 }

 '''

-At first glance, this appears to be a reasonably simple interface, explicitly decomposed into abstraction levels.
-But let's imagine the future and consider what would happen to this interface as our system evolves further.
+At first glance, again, it looks like a reasonably simple interface, explicitly decomposed into abstraction levels.
+But let us imagine the future - what would happen with this interface when our system evolves further?

-The first problem is obvious to those who thoroughly read the "Describing Final Interfaces" chapter: product properties must be localized.
-This leads us to the first change:
+The first problem is obvious to those who read the "Describing Final Interfaces" chapter thoroughly: product properties must be localized.
+That will lead us to the first change:

 '''

 "product_properties": {

 // "l10n" is the standard abbreviation

 // for "localization"

-"l10n": [{
+"l10n" : [{

 "language_code": "en",

 "country_code": "US",

 "name",

 "description"

 }, / other languages and countries / ... ]

 }

 '''

-And here arises the first big question: what should we do with the default_volume field?
-On one hand, it's an objective property measured in standardized units to be passed to the program execution engine.
-On the other hand, in countries like the United States, beverage volumes are specified as "10 fl oz" rather than "300 ml."
-We can propose two solutions:
+And here the first big question arises: what should we do with the default\volume field?
+From one side, that's an objective property measured in standardized units, and it's being passed to the program execution engine.
+On the other side, in countries like the United States, we had to specify beverage volumes not like "300 ml," but "10 fl oz."
+We may propose two solutions:

-- Either the partner provides only the corresponding number and we will make readable descriptions ourselves, or - The partner provides both the number and all its localized representations.
+- either the partner provides the corresponding number only, and we will make readable descriptions on our own behalf, - or the partner provides both the number and all of its localized representations.

-The flaw in the first option is that a partner might be willing to use the service in a new country or language, but they will be unable to do so until the API is localized to support these new territories.
-The flaw in the second option is that it only works with predefined volumes, so ordering an arbitrary beverage volume will not be possible.
-The very first step we've taken effectively has had us trapped.
+The flaw in the first option is that a partner might be willing to use the service in some new country or language - and will be unable to do so until the API supports them.
+The flaw in the second option is that it works with predefined volumes only, so you can't order an arbitrary beverage volume.
+So the very first step we've made effectively has us trapped.

 The localization flaws are not the only problem with this API.
-We should ask ourselves a question: why do we really need these name and description fields?
+We should ask ourselves a question - why do we really need these name and description?
 They are simply non-machine-readable strings with no specific semantics.
-At first glance, we need them to return in the /v1/search method response, but that's not a proper answer as it only leads to another question: why do we actually return these strings from search?
+At first glance, we need them to return them back in the /v1/search method response, but that's not a proper answer: why do we really return these strings from search?